 Compliance with Rule R44 (conform to a defined structure or template for sets of requirements and patterns for individual requirement statements), for example, can be facilitated with document templates and requirement statement patterns that conform to RE best practices.
 If your organization needs a requirements document template, you can download one here.

 Stating requirements according to precisely defined patterns can make them much easier to read and understand.
 One such set of patterns that is simple and intuitive, yet highly effective, is the Easy Approach to Requirements Syntax (EARS).
-QVscribe Application Server provides an EARS Conformance Check that assesses how closely individual requirements conform to the prescribed EARS patterns.
-To learn more about EARS, download our free EARS guide.
+QVscribe for Teams provides an EARS Conformance Check that assesses how closely individual requirements conform to the prescribed EARS patterns.
+To learn more about EARS, you

 By helping requirements engineers and business analysts follow the INCOSE rules for writing requirements, NLP analysis tools like QVscribe also help ensure that individual requirements and sets of requirements possess their desired characteristics.

 In Section 2 of the Guide for Writing Requirements, INCOSE lists and describes nine characteristics, or properties, that every requirement statement should possess.
 These nine essential characteristics of requirement statements are: